WarrenGreen/Udacity-SDC-Behaviorial-Cloning/README.md

 After the collection and augmentation process, I had 43,467 data points.
 I randomly shuffled the data and split the data as 60% train/ 20% validation/ 20% test.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 100.

+My final video is [here](final.mp4) and I wasn't able to upload my final model to github due to size constraints but it is stored on dropbox [here](https://www.dropbox.com/s/tliozs68svsc95l/model.h5?dl=0)